-- 20. During construction, unnecessary disturbance to habitats should be strictly controlled and the footprint of the impact should be kept to a minimum. - 21.
-The EMP for construction must be updated to include site-specific information and specifications resulting from the final walk-through surveys and recommendations made by Specialist Reports.
+- All construction activities and/or earthworks must be carried out within the limits of the authorised 14. site. - All mitigation measures as detailed within the Draft EMP must be implemented, monitored and 15. audited. - The Draft EMP should form part of the contract with the Contractors appointed to construct and 16. maintain the proposed Tshwane Strengthening Project. - The EMP must be implemented throughout the life cycle of the proposed project.
+17. - An ornithologist must identify the exact power line spans requiring marking in order to minimise 18 the risk of collision of birds with the earth wire. - It is recommended that bird guards be installed on all self-supporting towers according to the 19. existing Eskom guidelines. - An ecologist must be appointed to do a final walk through before construction in order to identify 20. and relocate any possible plant species or conservation importance. - During construction, unnecessary disturbance to habitats should be strictly controlled and the 21. footprint of the impact should be kept to a minimum. - The EMP for construction must be updated to include site-specific information and specifications 22, resulting from the final walk-through surveys and recommendations made by Specialist Reports.
 Currently, the EMP veers towards generic construction mitigation measures.
-This updated EMP must be submitted to DEA for approval prior to the commencement of construction on site. - 22.
-It is recommended that monopole structures are utilised in densely populated areas. - 23.
-It is recommended that the following be implemented or monitored by the social engagement officer or the ECO: An Influx Management Plan; A Social Management Plan during construction and operation; A Decommissioning and Closure Plan; A Local Labour and Workforce Plan, A Stakeholder Engagement Plan; A grievance mechanism for the construction and operation phases; and Social Impact Assessment during construction and implementation. - 24.
-All areas disturbed during the Construction Phase must be rehabilitated at the end of the construction phase. - 25.
-Generation of dust must be minimised and dust control measures must be implemented. - 26.
-Exposed soil and material stockpiles must be protected against the wind. - 27.
-Covered dust bins must be provided on site in order to handle all waste generated during construction.
-When the dust bins are full, all waste must be removed from the site and be disposed of at a licensed disposal site. - 28.
-It is highly recommend that the exchange of data between SANBI and the Ecological Consultant, once site visits have occurred and point data for species have been collected.
+This updated EMP must be submitted to DEA for approval prior to the commencement of construction on site. - It is recommended that monopole structures are utilised in densely populated areas.
+23. - It is recommended that the following be implemented or monitored by the social engagement 24. officer or the ECO: An Influx Management Plan; A Social Management Plan during construction and operation; A Decommissioning and Closure Plan; A Local Labour and Workforce Plan, A Stakeholder Engagement Plan; A grievance mechanism for the construction and operation phases; and Social Impact Assessment during construction and implementation. - All areas disturbed during the Construction Phase must be rehabilitated at the end of the 25. construction phase. - Generation of dust must be minimised and dust control measures must be implemented.
+26. - Exposed soil and material stockpiles must be protected against the wind.
+27. - Covered dust bins must be provided on site in order to handle all waste generated during 28. construction.
+When the dust bins are full, all waste must be removed from the site and be disposed of at a licensed disposal site.
+Hulk 2010

+29. It is highly recommend that the exchange of data between SANBI and the Ecological Consultant, once site visits have occurred and point data for species have been collected.